mturk/svcbatch/docs/manage.md

 # Command options

 SvcBatch management command line options are case insensitive.
-This means that `--bin, --Bin or ---BIN` can be used for the same option.
+This means that `--binPath, --BinPath or --BINPATH` can be used for the same option.

 Command options arguments can be part or the command option separated by either `:` or `=` character.
 This means that `--start:auto`, `--start=auto` or `--start auto` are the same.

-Some command options have alternate names.
-For example either `--bin` or `--binPath` can be used to set the service's BinaryPathName.

 ## Common options